-Although we'll do the heavy lifting, as the rental owner, you must:
+Although we'll do the hard work, as the landlord, you must:

-- Permit us to keep your rental property in good and safe condition;
+- Allow us to keep your rental property in good and safe condition;

-- Allow us to obey building codes and housing regulations pertaining to fair housing, health and safety;
+- Allow us to follow building codes and housing regulations affecting fair housing, health and safety;

-- Permit us to keep your contingency reserve funds and escrow account in good order.
+- Allow us to keep your reserve funds in good order.

 Item 3, means that we may need to replenish your contingency account from time to time to pay for repairs.
 Whenever possible we will do this from collected rents rather than collecting from you.

-a good source for landlords in Northern Virginia
+a good reference for property owners in Northern Virginia

-- Before you rent out your rental property in Northern Virginia
+- Before you put a renter in your property in Northern Virginia

 - Collections and evictions